openmainframeproject-internship/resources/guides/mentee.md

 Successful completion of your evaluations triggers the payments to your account.
 This takes a few business days to process.
 Please be patient.

-## Particpation at an industry event
+## Participation at an industry event

-The Open Mainframe Project invites passing mentees to present at an industry conference at the end of thier term.
-This provides a unique opportunity for the mentee to share thier work with a broader audience, as well connect with potential employers.
+The Open Mainframe Project invites passing mentees to present at an industry conference at the end of their term.
+This provides a unique opportunity for the mentee to share their work with a broader audience, as well connect with potential employers.
 Mentees are excepted to act in a professional manner while at this event as you are a representative of the Open Mainframe Project and the project you contributed to.

 Open Mainframe Project will cover travel expenses and incidentals for the mentee to attend, including: